zanio/ubiscore/README.md

-# Uniscore UI Implementation
+# Ubiscore UI Implementation
-The task is to implement the design made by uniscore designer.
+The task is to implement the design made by ubiscore designer.

 ## Install dependencies:
 ```